How to Become a Private Investigator in New Mexico (2026)

 Fingerprint Fee $44 Per applicant

-PI Agency License (if needed) $300 + $44 In addition to individual license
+PI Agency License (if operating agency) $300 + $44 In addition to individual license

-Biennial License Renewal (individual) $300 Every 2 years
+Biennial License Renewal (individual) $300 every 2 years Submit before expiration to avoid lapse

 Related New Mexico Business Guides